cvtsh248/CPUFresh/README.md

 # CPUFresh

 Work in progress 8 bit CPU, designed in verilog, and simulated via verilator.
+As of now, programs are entered by directly directly adding values to the RAM in code.

 # Current instruction set